linagora/linid-im-api-corelib/docs/plugins/create-provider-plugin.md

 mvn clean install
 ```

-Place the generated `.jar` file in the `plugins/` folder of your `dm-api` application.
-It will be automatically loaded
+Place the generated `.jar` file in the `plugins/` folder of your `linid-im-api` application.
+It will be automatically
-at runtime.
+loaded at runtime.

 ---